Home 9 Life Style 9 Food 9 Turmeric Aioli (Golden Turmeric Mayonnaise) Recipe with Some Health Benefits

 With Roasted Mushrooms

-Overall, turmeric aioli is a versatile sauce that can be used in many ways to add flavor to your dishes.
+Overall, turmeric mayonnaise is a versatile sauce that can be used in many ways to add flavor to your dishes.
 Give it a try and experiment with different combinations!

 Turmeric: Our primary motive here is for the health benefits.
 Turmeric contains curcumin, a compound with potent antioxidant and anti-inflammatory properties that can provide health benefits.
 But it also has a slightly bitter, earthy, and pungent flavor that can add depth and complexity to dishes.